 Crowns & Bridges

 Bridges are used to replace one or more teeth.
-They’re complete artificial teeth that are custom made and then cemented in place to the original teeth surrounding the area of the mouth that needs to be filled.
+They are artificial teeth that are custom made and then cemented in place to the original teeth in the area of the mouth that needs to be filled.
 Unlike partial dentures, bridges are permanently fixed into place and supported by existing teeth.
-They’re never removed and are cared for and function just like the original teeth.
+They are permanent restorations and are cared for and function much like the original teeth.

 Crowns and bridges both serve several important functions.
-First and foremost they improve the cosmetic appearance of the patient.
-Well designed crowns and bridges are virtually impossible to distinguish from natural teeth.
-They restore the full ability of the mouth to bite and chew with a complete set of teeth, easing the burden on existing teeth.
-They also serve the important function of preventing existing teeth from shifting out of place due to the gap created by missing teeth.
-Full smiles can give you the confidence you’re looking for!
+First and foremost, they improve the cosmetic appearance for the patient.
+Well-designed crowns and bridges are virtually impossible to distinguish from natural teeth.
+They restore the full ability of the mouth to bite and chew with a restored set of teeth, easing the burden on existing teeth.
+Bridges also serve the important function of preventing existing teeth from shifting out of place due to the gap created by missing teeth.
+Full smiles can give you the confidence you’re looking for.

 Are you wondering if a crown or bridge is a good option for you?

 Feel free to give us a call, and we’ll answer any questions.